Elijahlekomo/StudentApi/README.md

 ## __About the project__
-Asp.Net Core Web API CRUD operations using Entity framework core and SQL server
+Asp.Net Core Web API CRUD operations using Entity framework core and SQL server.

 Built project with:
  - C#